 Tapping Support > Knowledgebase revealed some major issues.
 A guide to cPanel 11.32, dated 2012; a whole category for Outlook 2010 issues; a Shared Hosting category with information on products that no longer exist (the website builder, the Home Pro account).

 The content isn't just dated.
 Many of these articles are only available in video form, sometimes only Flash SWF, hardly convenient for step-by-step guides.
-When we checked ‘Configuring a POP email account in Windows Live Mail’ it offered a Read Article link, but this didn't display anything.
-It's strictly video-only.
+When we checked ‘Configuring a POP email account in Windows Live Mail’ it offered an MP4 link, too, but it was broken.

 The other major option is a support ticket system.
 We prefer this to telephone support for anything complicated – it's easier to provide lots of technical information, review answers and see the history of any issue – but would it work here?